Sleeping Beauties is No Fairy Tale

 I dislikes it…

 Secondly, there are no heroes in this story.
-Not all books need heroes, but they do for it to be a book I like.
-Why on earth would I want to read 700 pages on people being shitheads, or evil to each other?
+Not all books need heroes, but in a story like this, I think a protagonist is necessary.
 I know literature..blah blah.. the human condition.
 But still, there are no true heroes or even likable characters in this story.
 All are horrifically flawed characters, who don’t get any redeeming moments.
 Even in that, it is flat.
 Life has redeeming moments, even for assholes.
 Show me that.
-Give me an asshole character, and a redeeming moment.
-Even if the character turns away and goes another path at least give me that moment.
+Give me an asshole character, and a redeeming moment and I will cheer.
+Even if the character turns away and goes down another path at least give me that moment.

 Thirdly, back to the idea.
 This is a huge idea told on a microscale.
 A global pandemic told from a tiny town by the tiny flawed inhabitants.
 Men have been found wanting, so they got their women taken from them.
 At this length, I think we could have had more.
 It doesn’t have to be World War Z, but give me a broader perspective.
 Give me something other than this town full of meth and horrible people.

 “The snake said nothing in return.
 Snakes do not need to justify their behavior.”